MSC Oscar: Propulsion

 The vessel's main engine is a two-stroke MAN Diesel 11S90ME-C diesel engine, which has a height of 15.5 m, a length of 25 m and a breadth of 11 m.
 The engine has a maximum continuous rating of 62.5 MW at 82.2 rpm and a normal continuous rating of 56.25 MW at 79.4 rpm.

 In the media

-MSC Oscar was the subject of an episode of the television program Mighty Ships, the second episode of the tenth series.
+MSC Oscar was the subject of an episode of the documentary television program Mighty Ships, the second episode of the tenth series.
 Produced by a Canadian company, Exploration Production Inc., the program was first telecast in Canada on 10 December 2017.
 The series is aired in other countries as well.

-The ship was featured in the 2018 Semi-Final of Sky Arts Landscape Artist of the Year.
+The ship was featured in the 2018 semi-final of Sky Arts' Landscape Artist of the Year.
 The contestants were halfway through their task of painting Felixstowe Docks when the MSC Oscar appeared.